DonutsNL/glpisaml/README.md

 # Credits
 Special credits go to:
 - Derrick Smith (creating the initial version PHPSaml)
-- Raul, @gambware for buying me coffee
+- Raul, @gambware for their support to the OSS community (& buying me coffee), cheers!
 -

 # Get an idea where im going with this: